 The purpose of contact tracing is for early identification of other people who may have had a significant exposure to a COVID-19 infection and to provide instructions on how to closely monitor themselves for possible symptoms, and whether to self-isolate in order to prevent further spread of infection.
 The local Department of Public Health has the responsibility to identify all people (including those outside of WashU) who may have been in direct or close contact with a person who tested positive.
 WashU Occupational and Student Health communicates and co-ordinates with the Department of Public Health, and often participates in the internal contract tracing to determine the close contacts within the University community, by contacting all personnel with a positive COVID test (if completed through or reported to the WU Employee Call Center or Occupational/Student Health).
 Occupational/Student health will co-ordinate with the Department of Health to contact all WashU personnel that meet the criteria for an exposure.

-If you have tested positive, you will receive a call from an Occupational/Student Health nurse.
+If you have tested positive, you will receive a call from an Occupational/Student Health nurse or their representative.
 During this call you will likely be asked to recall all of your close contacts (see definition below) from 48 hours before your symptoms started.
 Occupational/Student Health will focus on your on campus activities, your contacts, as well as your use of face coverings and personal protective equipment while on campus.
 Depending on the date of your test and your on campus activities, you may be asked to identify your office or work area for cleaning.

 Importantly, simply coming into brief contact with someone who tests positive for COVID-19 does not necessarily mean you have an exposure.
 Occupational/Student Health in conjunction with the Department of Health will determine your level of risk and appropriate next steps.